 I had a few trolls in the comment sections both in the original post and when it was picked up by MSN and a few other outlets, but in general it was very well received.
 When it first appeared, I fielded dozens of comments via email, which I made sure to reply to.
 I still receive an email once in a while, the last one just this past week.
 So it was very gratifying to feel that I had some kind of impact, no matter how small, on people’s awareness.
 Heck, I even got a couple of photo credits!

 The most interesting response by far came from a young Ecuadorian woman who emailed me directly.
 Lorena Intriago introduced herself as a reporter with the Secretaría Nacional de Comunicación in Ecuador.
-She did not speak much English, and my Spanish is less “fluent” and more “inarticulate”, but I was able to gather that she enjoyed the article, and would like to do an interview with me to help promote tourism and immigration to Ecuador.
+She did not speak much English, and my Spanish is less “fluent” and more “inarticulate”, but I was able to gather that she enjoyed the article, and would like to do an interview with me to help promote tourism and emigration to Ecuador.

 I told her I was happy to help, and we made arrangements for a December meeting at our condo building for the interview, and she said she would bring an interpreter to facilitate.